Jose Trevino Player Props: Yankees vs. Guardians

-After going 1-for-4 in his most recent game, Jose Trevino and the New York Yankees take on the Cleveland Guardians (who will hand the ball to Shane Bieber) at 6:10 PM ET on Monday.
+On Tuesday, Jose Trevino (coming off going 0-for-3) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Hunter Gaddis.
+First pitch is at 6:10 PM ET.

+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Jose Trevino Game Info & Props vs. the Guardians